ZhenyingZhu/StudyNotes/WebApp.md

 - resources should be lower case. use hyphen to seperate words (/legal-documents)
 - use HTTP Accept header to config json or xml is supported
 - actions break CRUD but can still be useful

+Visual Studio Template

+- GET api/{resources}: 200 with list of resources
+- GET api/{resources}/{id}: 404 or 200 with the resource.
+Not return 401 or 403 so the user won't be able to tell if an id exist
+- PUT api/{resources}/{id}: 404, 400 with error (e.g., if the id in the request doesn't match the url), or 204
+- POST api/{resources}: 201 with the created resource.
+Not return 400 might because the validation is done in UI
+- DELETE api/{resources}/{id}: 404 or 200

+OpenAPI trival notes

+- `x-codegen-request-body-name`: define the name of the request body.
+PUT and POST need it
+- `application/x-www-form-urlencoded`: HTML form
+- `api_key`: In the parameters, pass it in.
+In the security, define the scope? **Q** how to define it, how to use it?

 ## ASP.NET Core Web API